railsware/mailtrap-dotnet/docs/cookbook/send-email.md

 ## @Mailtrap.Email.Requests.SendEmailRequest validation
 After creating a request instance, it is recommended to perform a validation on a client side to ensure sending won't throw validation exceptions and to minimize unnecessary HTTP round-trips.
-There is a couple of extension methods defined in @Mailtrap.Email.Extensions.SendEmailRequestValidationExtensions which can help:
+@Mailtrap.Email.Requests.SendEmailRequest implements @Mailtrap.Core.IValidatable interface, which can be used to perform that task:
 ```csharp
 using Mailtrap.Email.Requests;